set VENV_PATH to the desired location for your new virtual environment

 Checking a working instance of the Atramhasis can be done at the Flanders Heritage Thesaurus or by running a demo yourself.
 This allows you to quickly evaluate and inspect the software.
 This can be done through the cookiecutter package.

-# Make sure pip and setuptools are up to date
+# Make sure pip and pip-tools are up to date

 Running this command will ask a few questions.
 Just accept the default answers, unless you want to give your project a different name.
 After the cookiecutter command, there should be a directory with the name of your project (default: atramhasis_demo).
-Enter this directory and install requirements:
+Now enter this directory to start updating your virtual environment.

 Now it’s time to setup our database (a simple SQLite database) and add some testdata: